NX1X/NX1X-Lab-knowledge-hub/README.md

 # DevOps Knowledge Hub

 Welcome to the my DevOps Knowledge Hub!
-This repository is dedicated to sharing best practices, tools, and resources for junior DevOps.
+This repository is dedicated to sharing best practices, tools, and resources for junior DevOps engineers.

 ## Contact